 If you’re not losing weight with Herbalife, consider counting your macros instead of calories.

 This one is a little tricky because there’s still some debate about which is more effective: pure calorie counting or focusing on macros (protein, fat, and carbs).
 However, since you’ve tried counting calories, it may help to switch it up and count macros.
-Or if you’re a decent cook, you can even learn how to duplicate popular diets such as Medifast or Optavia.
+Alternatively, if you possess cooking skills, you could explore how to replicate well-known diets like Medifast or Optavia.

 No matter the case, you may not be getting enough protein in your diet even if you hit your calorie targets every single day.
 Protein is hard for your body to digest, so it works longer to break it down and use.
 That means that protein keeps you feeling fuller, longer.
 Plus it helps build muscle more quickly.
 Win-win.